kokobd/cabal-hoogle/README.md

 Make sure your `~/.cabal/config` has the following entries.
 (DON'T remove existing entries!)
 [Check the official docs](https://cabal.readthedocs.io/en/3.6/installing-packages.html) if you don't know where is your cabal's global configuration file

 ```
-documentation: True
 haddock
   hoogle: True
   html: True
+  hyperlink-source: True
+  quickjump: True
 ```

 Or, run this command in bash:
 ```
-cabal user-config update -a "documentation: True
+cabal user-config update -a "
 haddock
   hoogle: True
-  html: True"
+  html: True
+  hyperlink-source: True
+  quickjump: True
 ```

 #### Build Project with Cabal

-Then, run `cabal build all` on your project, so that cabal will build haddock and hoogle files for your local packages and dependencies.
+Then, run `cabal build --enable-documentation all` on your project, so that cabal will build haddock and hoogle files for your local packages and dependencies.

-> NOTE: Adding `--enable-documentation --haddock-hoogle --haddock-html` to your build command won't work for dependencies as I tried.

 ### Generate
 ```